What role does HR play in successful transformation?

 David Green: So, it’s working hand in hand with the people analytics team and data specialists, and for the strategic business partners, [being able to] translate [data] into a story that resonates with their Finance partner.

 Julie Digby: Yes, absolutely.
-We’ve got data analysts out in the regions, because you [don’t need] your strategic business partners to be specialist at this, but they do need to be able to do that translation.
+We’ve got data analysts out in the regions because you [don’t need] your strategic business partners to be specialists at this, but they do need to be able to do that translation.

 How will the next five years change HR?

 David Green: [Lastly,] to the question that we ask everyone on this show.
 What do you think the role of the HR function will be in 2025?